Generic Name: haloperidol (hal-oh-PER-i-dol) (Intramuscular route)

-Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death compared to placebo.
+Elderly patients with dementia-related psychosis treated with atypical antipsychotic drugs are at an increased risk of death compared with placebo-treated patients.
 Although the causes of death in clinical trials were varied, most of the deaths appeared to be either cardiovascular (eg, heart failure, sudden death) or infectious (eg, pneumonia) in nature.
-Observational studies suggest that antipsychotic drugs may increase mortality.
+Observational studies suggest that conventional antipsychotic drugs may also increase mortality.
 It is unclear from these studies to what extent the mortality findings may be attributed to the antipsychotic drug as opposed to patient characteristics.
-Haloperidol injection is not approved for the treatment of patients with dementia-related psychosis .Intramuscular route(Injectable)
+Haloperidol decanoate is not approved for the treatment of patients with dementia-related psychosis .Intramuscular route(Solution)

 Commonly used brand name(s)

 - Haldol Decanoate

 Available Dosage Forms:

 Therapeutic Class: Antipsychotic